Table of Contents

 This section explains the impact of the disease in female patients.

 The patients have the karyotype 46, XX and female inner genitals which are normally formed.
 The outer genitals, however, experience masculinization (virilization), which can be pronounced to different extents, depending on the excess synthesis of androgens.
-The forms of masculinization reach from sole hypertrophy of the clitoris to a merging of the labioscrotal folds and formation of a male urethra.
+The forms of masculinization reach from sole hypertrophy of the clitoris to a merging of the labioscrotal folds and formation of male urethra.

 The time of manifestation of the disease can vary—from the fetal period, through childhood, as well as during or after puberty.